iiclab/glcc-frcn.pytorch/README.md

 This method is to classify mackerels into three category (blue mackerel, chub mackerle and hybrid (intermediate)).

-In original paper, we used 7class for detecting global and local features, but we used 3class in this implementation.

-***This needs GPU environment because original faster-rcnn.pytorch needs, too.***

-If you find the method to use in CPU only environment, please tell me via issues or pull request:)
+***This needs GPU environment because original faster-rcnn.pytorch needs, too.*** If you find the method to use in CPU only environment, please tell me via issues or pull request:)

-## Description
+## 1.Description

-### The objective
+### 1-1.The objective

 This is created under automatic mackerel categorization machine.